bjwo/bjwo.github.io/_posts/2019-08-06-Day0-Vaasa-Holmsund.md

   - Sweden
   - Finland
 ---
-Today we are taking the ferry from Vaasa in Finland to Umeå in Sweden.
+Today we are taking the ferry from Vaasa in Finland to Holmsund (Umeå) in Sweden.
 We spent a week with my family in Finland and in the Kvarken Archipelago.

 Trying to accommodate for rainy days and cold nights in Sweden while trying to pack light is not so easy and you are constantly worried that you forgot something vital.
 But now we're on the ship and feel ready and psyched for our coming bicycling adventure along the EuroVelo 7. 😊